 Is your AT&T Fiber gateway limiting the potential of your high-speed internet plan?
-Does the coverage of the ISP-provided gateway leave dead zones at your home?
-Would you rather prefer more protection and control over the home network?
-I assume that you’ve purchased a compatible router, and if not yet, refer to my list of top-rated routers for ATT Fiber.
+Does the coverage of the ISP-provided gateway leave dead zones in your home?
+Are you wanting more protection and control over your home network?
+In this article I assume that you have purchased a compatible router, and if not yet, refer to my list of top-rated routers for ATT Fiber.

 How to Use Your Own Router with AT&T Fiber?